julienrf/scala-lessons/course/slides/course.md

 Is there a good reason for the first expression to return `false`?

-## Types as a Space of Possible Values
+## A Type as a Space of Possible Values

 Until now, we thought of types as a **programmation interface**: a list of available members for a given type name